-As a pre-condition of the sale of the assets of Credit Union Central of Ontario (CUCO) to Credit Union Central of British Columbia (CUCBC) in 2008, CUCO was required to divest itself of investments in certain third-party sponsored asset-backed commercial paper ("ABCP").
+As a pre-condition of the merger of Credit Union Central of Ontario ("CUCO") and Credit Union Central of British Columbia in 2008 to form Central 1, CUCO was required to divest itself of investments in certain third-party sponsored asset-backed commercial paper ("ABCP").
 A resolution was approved to facilitate the sale, which created a limited partnership ("ABCP LP") to acquire these investments funded by member credit unions in proportion to their share investment in CUCO.
-This limited partnership is considered to be a special purpose entity.
-On July 1, 2008, immediately prior to the sale, the excluded ABCP with a total par value of \$186,916,000 was acquired by the ABCP LP at its estimated fair value of \$133,564,000 including accrued interest, net of expenses, and other assets.
 Alterna Savings was required to purchase 12,535,000 units in the ABCP LP.
-As there was no active market for these ABCP investments, the fair values used to determine the acquisition price were provided by a specialized asset management firm engaged by CUCO to provide an independent valuation of the underlying assets.
-As investments held by the ABCP LP matured and excess cash was held, the ABCP LP periodically distributed cash to the unit holders, repaying part of their initial investment.

-During 2011, CUCO continued its operations under the Canada Cooperatives Act and was renamed CUCO Cooperative Association (CUCO Co-op).
-On August 31, 2011 the ABCP LP sold its assets to CUCO Cooperative Association (CUCO Co-op) in consideration for 3,273,803,000 Co-op Class B Investment shares and 15,470,000 Membership shares.
+In 2011 the ABCP LP sold its assets to CUCO Cooperative Association ("CUCO Co-op") in consideration for Co-op Class B Investment shares and Membership shares.
 On the date of transfer, the fair value of the CUCO Co-op Investment shares was equal to the fair value of the assets transferred by ABCP LP.
 Credit unions (including Alterna Savings) received their relative holdings of CUCO Co-op Membership shares and new Class B Investment shares in the same proportion of their holdings in ABCP LP.
-The distributions and dividends on the CUCO Co-op Board").
+The distributions and dividends on the CUCO Co-op membership shares and investment shares are at the discretion of the CUCO Co-op board of directors (the "CUCO Co-op Board").